Community > Folk Music

 Folk Music

-The Volga German colonists carried to Russia the traditional folk and religious music of their German homelands.
+The Volga German colonists carried their German homelands' traditional folk and religious music to Russia.
 Although there were no songbooks with notes in the Volga colonies, the music lived on in the memories of older people and was constantly renewed through the singing of younger people.
 And so, the music of the Volga Germans was passed down from generation to generation and carried again to their new homeland in America.

 Homeland songs, maternal tones, |

 Bands would play on festive occasions such as holidays and weddings.
 Commonly used instruments were the Hackbrett (hammered dulcimer), Zieharmonika (accordion), violin, and various brass instruments.
-The accordion was invented about 1845 in Vienna, Austria and it would have taken some time for it to find its way to the lower Volga region.
-Prior to that time, the violin provided the primary structure to the music.
+The accordion was invented about 1845 in Vienna, Austria, and it would have taken some time to find its way to the lower Volga region.
+Before that time, the violin provided the primary structure to the music.

-The best known Volga German musician in Portland was Billy Starkel.
-Billy played regularly in Las Vegas, Los Angeles, Honolulu, and for many years at the Hilton Hotel in Portland.
+The best-known Volga German musician in Portland was Billy Starkel.
+Billy played regularly in Las Vegas, Los Angeles, and Honolulu and at the Hilton Hotel in Portland for many years.
 Billy's father, Henry Starkel, was an accordion player who performed at weekend dances in a large hall above Weimer's Hardware and Furniture Store on Union Avenue.

-Billy Starkel also led a local Vaudeville style act known as the "Volga Warblers".
-The group of eleven members included Pete Beech, Wally Borgens, Bill Krieger, Pete Koch, Adam Koch, Al Macht, John Ehrlich, Pete Hohnstein, Mr. Baker, and Jack Deines.
+Billy Starkel also led a local Vaudeville-style act known as the "Volga Warblers."
+The group of eleven members included Pete Beach, Wally Borgens, Cliff Haberman, Bill Krieger, Pete Koch, Adam Koch, Al Macht, John Ehrlich, Pete Hohnstein, Mr. Baker, and Jack Deines.

 Sources